grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 ### Dashboard folder page

-You can complete the following tasks on the **Dashboard Folder** page:
+You can complete the following tasks on a dashboard folder page:

 - Move or delete dashboards in a folder
-- Rename a folder (available under the **Settings** tab)
+- Rename a folder (available on the Settings tab)
 - Assign permissions to folders (which are inherited by the dashboards in the folder)

-To navigate to the dashboard folder page, click the cog appears when you hover over a folder in the dashboard search result list or the **Manage dashboards and folders** page.
+To navigate to the dashboard folder page, hover over the name of the folder and click **Go to folder** in the dashboard search result list or on the Dashboards page.

 ### Dashboard permissions

 You can assign permissions to a folder.
 Any permissions you assign are inherited by the dashboards in the folder.
-An Access Control List (ACL) is used where **Organization Role**, **Team** and a **User** can be assigned permissions.
+An Access Control List (ACL) is used where **Organization Role**, **Team**, and a **User** can be assigned permissions.

 For more information about dashboard permissions, refer to [Dashboard permissions]({{< relref "../../administration/roles-and-permissions/#dashboard-permissions" >}}).